paul-rogers/druid/docs/multi-stage-query/reference.md

 ### `EXTERN` Function

 Use the `EXTERN` function to read external data.
+The function has two variations.

-Function format:
+Function variation 1, with the input schema expressed as JSON:

 ```sql
 SELECT